DEFRA/wildlife-licencing/README.md

 Edit the .env files to add secrets

-(The secrets for the test environment may be obtained from <TBC - graham.willis@defra.gov.uk>)
+(The secrets for the test environment may be obtained from graham.willis@defra.gov.uk)

+If you receive the secrets, please remember to ignore them in git, by running
+`git update-index --assume-unchanged docker/env/aqp-secrets.env`

 Alternatively set the environment variables in the running shell or your IDE